wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 - print_string
 - exit

-This helps greatly for readability of our code.
+This helps greatly for the readability of our code.
 We can see that all the calls are done from the `_start` label and each section of code concludes with a `ret` instruction, except for the `exit` label, which exits our application.

 When using labels and functions, it helps to add comments at the start of the section of code indicating what the expected state of any registers and memory should be, what is actually done by the code and what is expected to be returned by the code.
-The comments above are very brief, but we will see later greater use of this method.
+The comments above are very brief, but we will see later greater use of this approach.

-Another thing to note is that breaking our code into small, reusable chunks like this allows us to split our code into separate files for reuse across multiple projects thus further enabling reuse and saving time.
+Another thing to note is that breaking our code into small, reusable chunks like this allows us to split our code into separate files for reuse across multiple projects which further enables reuse.

 # Converting a string to a number

-Now that we can read arguments from the command line and print them, we want to actually start using the command line argument to specify the number of iterations for our Fibonacci sequence.
+Now that we can read arguments from the command line and print them to the screen (sdout), we want to actually start using the command line argument to specify the number of iterations for our Fibonacci sequence.
 This involves reading the string from the command line and converting it to a number.
 The input from the command line will be in ASCII format, and so a numeric value in a string is not an actual numeric value for use in our application - hence the conversion.

 _fib6.s_
 ```asm
 # framework - convert string to number
 .section .text